wsdfhjxc/virtual-desktop-bar/KWIN.md

     // If you keep track of available windows, update your data structures.
     // If you have an array of desktops containing window objects, relocate them.
     // For a tiling script, if you keep track of tiling layouts, relocate them as well.
+    // Basically, everything regarding your data structures that is tied to desktop x
+    // should be now tied to desktop x - 1.
 });

 KWin.registerShortcut("VDB-Event-RemoveCurrentDesktop-After", "", "", function() {
     // One of the desktops has been removed.
     // All windows past that desktop have been moved.

+    // Refresh all things affected by latest adjustments.
     // Restore previously stopped processing of KWin signals.
 });